MysticTortoise/SECS/README.md

 If more advanced scripting capabilities are required, consider using a proper scripting language like Python instead.
 Features like control flow and any form of state will not be added.
 SECS is intended to be functional and direct.

+## Contributing
+This interpreter is bad.
+Really bad.
+It is my first ever unique interpreter and I only gained the knowledge to make it through reading the first 10 chapters of the beautiful [Crafting Interpreters](https://craftinginterpreters.com/) book.
+If you'd like to improve the interpreter, feel free to fork it and/or open a PR.
+If you do, thank you!